 Search is collapsing into fewer clicks and more instant answers.
 In 2025, studies tracking Google AI Overviews found noticeable CTR losses for traditional rankings, including a 34.5% drop on position-one results when AI summaries appear (Search Engine Land, 2025).

 This shift changes what “visibility” means.
-You do not just need to rank.
-You need content that is structured clearly enough to be lifted as the answer and credible enough to be cited as the source.
+You don’t just need to rank.
+You need content that’s structured clearly enough to be lifted as the answer, credible enough to be cited as the source, and free from Technical SEO Issues that can prevent search engines and AI systems from accessing or trusting it.

 If you’re a SaaS team, agency, founder, or content marketer, this guide shows what to prioritize first, when AEO is the faster lever, when GEO is the bigger lever, and how to combine both so you get surfaced in SERPs and cited in AI answers.